ngs-doo/dsl-json/DSL.md

 ## Current state of DSL Platform integration

+As of v2 of the library, DSL Platform integration was removed.
+This is mostly integration from DSL-JSON which was creating DSL Platform code.
+If one wants to explore this behavior, they should refer to v1 of the library.
+DSL Platform still works with DSL-JSON, but its only in direction of DSL-JSON being one of the DSL Platform supported targets.

-Currently, DSL-JSON targets Java6 for base library (as it was developed in 2014) but due to unfortunate history and the state of industry, it is not really all that useful to have it as an annotation processor, especially once DSL-JSON upgrades the baseline to Java8.
+DSL-JSON v1 targets Java6 for base library (as it was developed in 2014) but due to unfortunate history and the state of industry, it is not really all that useful to have it as an annotation processor, especially since DSL-JSON v2 changed the baseline to Java8.

-So some time in the future, `dsl-json` and `dsl-json-java8` project will be merged, while `dsl-json-processor` will be deleted.
+In v2 `dsl-json` and `dsl-json-java8` project were merged, while `dsl-json-processor` was deleted (used only for tests).
-DSL Platform will still be able to use DSL-JSON, but there will be no point in generating DSL to create optimized converters, as Java8 project will have superset of that behavior.
+DSL Platform is still be able to use DSL-JSON, but there is no point in generating DSL to create optimized converters, as core project will have superset of that behavior.

-Until then, if one wants to use DSL Platform with DSL-JSON through DSL-JSON (which is not really a natural way to use DSL Platform) the rest of README provides more information.
+If one wants to use DSL Platform with DSL-JSON through DSL-JSON v1 (which is not really a natural way to use DSL Platform) the rest of README provides more information.

 ## Schema based serialization